anadikulkarni/LearnAI/README.md

-# Soft Engineering Project - May 2024 - SE Team 1

 Follow the steps below to set up and run the application.

 ## Backend Setup